pahanini/yii2-rest-doc/README.md

 ## About

-This tool lets you to create precise documentation to your Yii2 [REST](http://www.yiiframework.com/doc-2.0/guide-rest-quick-start.html) controllers.
-Library parses your code and generates objects with meta data that could be used for in any template engine to generate API docs.
+Create precise documentation to your Yii2 API [REST](http://www.yiiframework.com/doc-2.0/guide-rest-quick-start.html) controllers.
+Library parses your code and generates objects with meta data that could be used with any template engine to generate great API docs.

 You do not need to edit documentation when you change you code.
 Just rebuild you docs with this tool.